-All scholarship applicants must submit documentation supporting their eligible status under the “Upload documentation corroborating asylee, refugee, or TPS status” section of the scholarship application.
+All scholarship applicants must submit documentation supporting their eligible status under the “Upload documentation corroborating status” section of the scholarship application below.
 Suggested documentation is listed in the application form.
-All documentation must be submitted with the application through the online form – documents submitted by email will not be considered.
+All documentation must be submitted with the application through the online form – documents submitted by email will NOT be considered.

 NOTE: Scholarship applications are reviewed all together for each degree program only after the degree application deadline.
 The review is not “rolling”, so there is no benefit to applying “first” or earlier than the degree application deadline.
 Scholarship applications must be made during the degree application cycle for which you are applying (ie you cannot apply for the scholarship a year in advance of when you will apply for a degree program).

 If the application deadline for your degree program has passed, then you are no longer able to apply for admission for the upcoming academic year.
 Any scholarship applications submitted after the program's degree application deadline will not be considered.